WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 #### Who did you help this week?
 * Helped FB in applying for HCP data (and she finally got access! :clap:)
 * BA, covered his teaching
+  *
 * Circulating our next DSG! (looking forward to it :sparkles:)
+  * YEAAAAAAH!
+Thank you :sparkles:

 #### Who helped you this week?
 * Kirstie, presenting available neuroimaging datasets.
-* Kirsite and AB for the chats on DSG.
+* Kirstie and AB for the chats on DSG.
 * JS explained some statistic basics.
 * IP, YW, JR, MP for updating their works with me.